|Values are valid only on day of printing.|

-Rapid, sensitive, and specific identification of Ureaplasma urealyticum and Ureaplasma parvum from genitourinary, reproductive, and lower respiratory sources
+Rapid, sensitive, and specific identification of Ureaplasma urealyticum and Ureaplasma parvum from genitourinary, reproductive, bone and joint, and lower respiratory sources

-Ureaplasma species can cause acute urethritis and have been associated with bacterial vaginosis, preterm birth, and neonatal respiratory disease.
 Culture of Ureaplasma species is laborious, requiring a high degree of technical skill and taking several days.
 PCR detection is sensitive, specific, and provides same-day results.
 In addition, PCR allows the differentiation of Ureaplasma urealyticum and Ureaplasma parvum, which is not easily accomplished with culture.
 PCR assay has replaced conventional culture for Ureaplasma urealyticum and Ureaplasma parvum at Mayo Medical Laboratories due to its speed and equivalent performance to culture.

 A positive PCR result for the presence of a specific sequence found within the Ureaplasma urealyticum and Ureaplasma parvum ureC gene indicates the presence of Ureaplasma urealyticum or Ureaplasma parvum DNA in the specimen.

-A negative PCR result indicates the absence of detectable Ureaplasma urealyticum and Ureaplasma parvum DNA in the specimen, but does not rule-out infection as false-negative results may occur due to the following; inhibition of PCR, sequence variability underlying the primers and/or probes, or the presence of Ureaplasma urealyticum or Ureaplasma parvum in quantities less than the limit of detection of the assay.
+A negative PCR result indicates the absence of detectable Ureaplasma urealyticum and Ureaplasma parvum DNA in the specimen, but does not rule-out infection as false-negative results may occur due to inhibition of PCR, sequence variability underlying the primers and probes, or the presence of Ureaplasma urealyticum or Ureaplasma parvum in quantities less than the limit of detection of the assay.

 Interfering substances may affect the accuracy of this assay; results should always be interpreted in conjunction with clinical and epidemiological findings.